Wednesday, June 24, 2026

 That's today's rant.

 I don't think this cookbook is going to work for me.
 There is no way that I am going to try to follow most of the recipes.
 I can picture my refrigerator and cupboards filled with leftover ingredients like almond milk, maple syrup, cannellini beans, flaxseed, oat milk, pumpkin seeds, chickpea flour (?), stone-ground polenta and so forth...that I am going to have to figure out how to use up after having made just one recipe with part of them.
-If I just prepared my meals from the sample menu I would not be getting my daily protein requirements.
+Also, when I put the ingredients in an online app that calculates calories and protein for you, if I just prepared my meals from the sample menu I would not be getting my daily protein requirements.

 What I Learned - Questions I Should Have Asked